 The Contemporary Architecture And The Starchitects

-What Mr. Shubow perceives as Modernists (Frank Gehry, Zaha Hadid, MRDV, and so on), they are not modernists.
-They disjointed the forms that the Modernism created to play with them as with melted Lego pieces.
+What Mr. Shubow perceives as Modernists (Frank Gehry, Zaha Hadid, MRDV, and so on) are not modernists.
+They disjointed the forms that Modernism created to play with them as with melted Lego pieces.

-The real point that this author has is that starchitecture (not architecture) is somehow indifferent to people and the environment (mostly built environment) and it is meant to shock.
-Their architecture is more focused on forms and architectural sculpting that sometimes, again, as the academic architecture used to do it, it harms the functionality.
+The real point that this author has is that starchitecture (not architecture) is somehow indifferent to people and the environment (mostly built environment), and it is meant to shock.
+Their architecture is more focused on forms and architectural sculpting that sometimes, again, as academic architecture used to do it, harms the functionality.

 Another point is that starchitects and starchitecture need a special kind of commitment.
-They need a special kind of clients, with special purposes.
+They need a special kind of client with special purposes.

-They are, this way, indifferent to the large public, their purpose being to satisfy their clients.
-It is an advertising architecture where it is no place for ordinary architecture.
+They are this way, indifferent to the large public, their purpose being to satisfy their clients.
+It is an advertising architecture where there is no place for ordinary architecture.

-They are not focused to design middle-class homes or social housing.
-On the other side, they are not craving for this particular market segment acceptance, most likely because they do not even live in the same world.
+They are not focused on designing middle-class homes or social housing.
+On the other side, they are not craving this particular market segment acceptance, most likely because they do not even live in the same world.

 Where Mr. Shubow Is Right

-The starchitects lost the touch with the real world.
+The starchitects lost touch with the real world.
 Their focus is solely on pushing boundaries.
-They have little concern if their work will lead or not to the future.
+They have little concern about whether their work will lead or not to the future.

 The MVRDV proposal for New Orleans could be a memorial of the past sinister, not a real helping hand.

-When the request is to provide houses design for sinistrated families who lost a lot during the answer should be just one: a design for affordable, durable, and friendly homes.
+When the request is to provide house design for distressed families who lost a lot, the answer should be just one: a design for affordable, durable, and friendly homes.
 The purpose is to heal, not to parade the design virtuosity.

 Where Mr. Shubow Is Wrong

-The author seems to believe there is another way except for Modern/Contemporary Architecture.
+The author seems to believe there is another way besides Modern/Contemporary Architecture.

 The arts and crafts that old buildings were decorated with are now almost extinct.
-In Europe, such craftsmen are used solely to provide repairs of historical buildings.
-There are only too few marble sculpting shops to provide classical capitels as designed.
+In Europe, such craftsmen are used solely to provide repairs to historic buildings.
+There are only too few marble sculpting shops to provide classical capitals as designed.

 100 Years Ago

-If building materials are new and better, the new technologies produces also new forms, shapes, and aesthetics.
+If building materials are new and better, the new technologies also produce new forms, shapes, and aesthetics.
 It is as simple as that!

 People embraced cellular communications and smart devices because their lives are better this way, much better.
 To send paper mail when you can instantly text someone is just insane.
 Of course, something is lost, but much more is won this way.

-We do need to focus on efficiency, in both design, aesthetic, and more on efficient thinking, critical thinking.
+We do need to focus on efficiency in both design and aesthetics and more on efficient thinking and critical thinking.

 I must admit that someone accepting that Mrs. Zaha Hadid’s new stadium just looks like a giant vagina is the fool little boy watching the clothes of the emperor.

-In the ”academic” architecture education and critics, it is somehow tabu to say you do not like a starchitect work.
+In the” academic” architecture education and critics, it is somehow taboo to say you do not like a starchitect work.
 But nowadays, more and more people admit they do not really like Gehry or Zaha, or…

-The starchitects went so much away because they just were encouraged to go there.
+The starchitects went so far away because they just were encouraged to go there.
 It is a reality show of architecture.
-They enjoy this show and they just make good cash doing so.
+They enjoy this show, and they just make good cash doing so.